kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 #### Setup

-* Add the <APT> repo to your MATLAB path, or navigate to the <APT> repo root directory.
+* Add the APT repo to your MATLAB path, or navigate to the <APT> repo root directory.
 Then run `APT.setpath` to fully configure your MATLAB path.

 #### Step 1: Run single-cam calibrations of each camera in the MATLAB Camera Calibrator App.
-The MATLAB App should do single-camera calibrations pretty well, except the (z-depth, focal length) parameter pair will not be well-resolved.
+The MATLAB Camera Calibrator App should do single-camera calibrations pretty well, except the (z-depth, focal length) parameter pair will not be well-resolved.
 Check that the calibration looks good (low reprojection error).
 Then do a "Save Session".
 This will save the calibration images you used with their detected corners, along with the calibration results.

+Run/save single-camera calibrations for both cameras.
+These will be used by OrthoCam.

 #### Step 2: Open the MATLAB Stereo Camera Calibrator App and Create a new Stereo Project.
 Add the calibration image pairs you would like to use and verify that the corners are detected appropriately etc.

-**Important:** All calibration images included/used here need to have been included in the single-camera calibrations in Step 1.
+**Important:** *All calibration images included/used in the stereo project need to have been included in the single-camera calibrations in Step 1.*

 #### Step 3: Click Calibrate.
-If your MATLAB path is set up, this will run the OrthoCam stereo calibration instead of the MATLAB calibration.
+If your MATLAB path is configured correctly, this will run the OrthoCam stereo calibration instead of the MATLAB calibration.

 **Step 3a.
-Obtain single- (or mono-) camera Orthocam calibrations for each camera.**
+Obtain single-camera Orthocam calibrations for each camera.**

 First, you will be prompted to load your saved single-camera calibration sessions from the MATLAB App, first for camera 1, then camera 2.